 On another note, there’s a lot of talk about which URL is better… Is WWW better than non-WWW?

 It doesn’t matter which one you choose.
 However, once you do, choose your site address, stick with it.
-Like we mentioned earlier, Google identifies one site address only.
+As we mentioned earlier, Google identifies one site address only.

-Fortunately, with WordPress, it’s easy to set your URL preference by naviagating to Settings » General.
+Fortunately, with WordPress, it’s easy to set your URL preference by navigating to Settings » General.
 Then insert your preferred URL in both WordPress Address (URL) and Site Address (URL).

 This URL is short, organized, and easy to read.
 Search engines and online users can tell what this webpage is about—how to make a website.